miguelinux314/experiment-notebook/doc/source/defining_new_compressors.rst

     - Send a pull request to https://github.com/miguelinux314/experiment-notebook/tree/dev

-A list of currently available codec plugins and their capabilities is available at :doc:`defining_new_compressors`.
+A list of currently available codec plugins and their capabilities is available at :doc:`image_compression_plugins`.
 Section :ref:`creating_codec_plugins` of that document provides help on how to pack and publish your codec.